Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Source: Cook County Sheriff’s Office12

-The Dupage County Sheriff’s Office provides a handy inmate search tool for those pressed for time.
+The DuPage County Sheriff’s Office provides a handy inmate search tool for those pressed for time.
 They need to type in a couple of letters in the search box, and the results bring up the names, photos, and booking numbers of inmates.
 Each result includes a “Read More” link that allows others to learn more about an inmate’s bond and charge information.

 Because some sheriff’s offices don’t offer online search databases, people can call their local county jail for inmate information.
 Someone can also go to the aforementioned Illinois Court site and contact their local Clerk’s Office.